Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

 Private keys
 ============

-A large, randomly-generated, secret number that is used in cryptography and cryptocurrency to prove ownership of an account and sign transactions to send, spend, delegate, and stake CCDs.
+A random, secret string that is used in cryptography and cryptocurrency to prove ownership of an account and sign transactions to send, spend, delegate, and stake CCDs.
 A wallet consists of a set of public addresses and private keys.
 Anyone can deposit cryptocurrency in a public address, but funds cannot be removed from an address without the corresponding private key.

 .. _glossary-qualified-authority: